Sources of law

 - rejects the buyer's request for any alternative remedies.

 4. What are the defences to a product liability claim?
-Is there a time limit in which proceedings can be brought?

 - the content of the advert was rectified at the time of the sale agreement; or